As a guy that loves sports, I consider myself more than blessed to have 3 boys that are starting to love sports just as much (if not more) than me.

 Most people are much better at taking home movies and videos than they are at watching them.
 But if you’re looking for some no-cost entertainment, spending some part of your weekend watching them can be an uplifting experience of reconnecting with happy times from the past.

-5. Clean Out Your Garage (or Basement, or Closets or Spare Room)
+5. Clean Out Your Garage (Or Basement, Closet, or Spare Room)

 You probably have one or more spaces in your house that have become your storage areas.
 By cleaning them out, you free up space in your house, giving you more room for better purposes.
 And trust me, there’s nothing better than decluttering!